 Keep your checkout form clean and focused.
 Start with product selection, follow with email and phone, then request shipping and payment details.

-FunnelKit’s advanced field editor lets you rearrange fields, capture emails early, and create a faster, abandonment-proof checkout experience.
+FunnelKit’s smart field editor lets you rearrange fields, capture emails early, and create a faster, abandonment-proof checkout experience.

 Most WooCommerce marketers use abandoned cart recovery emails.
 The same approach works for WordPress order forms.